kannanvijayan-zz/Thoughts/binjs_post.md

 Javascript is fundamentally a source-based language, with its semantics defined in terms of a grammar production for a source file.
-Introducing a new source format presents the problem of defining a semantics that maps to it, as well as a way for developers to map their familiar plaintext JS code to and from BinaryJS code.
+Introducing a new source format presents the problem of defining the semantics it maps to, as well as a way for developers to translate their familiar plaintext JS code to and from the new format.

 BinaryJS solves that problem by encoding an AST that can be transformed back to Javascript source code.
 We can design an AST for Javascript that is guaranteed to map to and from plaintext JS.
-This allows us to simply specify that the semantics of a well-formed BinaryJS file is simply the regular semantics of the corresponding plaintext JS.
+This allows us to specify the semantics of a well-formed BinaryJS file as simply the regular semantics of the corresponding plaintext JS.

 This reduces the spec burden considerably, as the BinaryJS spec can restrict itself to identifying how its files are structured and how those files map to plaintext JS.

-We additionally encode the AST with a pre-order traversal, and prefix the encoding of each subtree with an integer denoting the encoded-byte-length of the subtree.
+We additionally encode the AST with a pre-order traversal, and prefix the encoding of each subtree with the encoded-byte-length of the subtree.
 This allows a parser to skip past an entire AST subtree by simply adjusting the read pointer ahead by the encoded-byte-length.
+This ability is expected to be used with function AST nodes - to let the parser skip entire functions without looking at their internals.

 Key takeaways for a binary-encoded AST:
 1. Easy to transform to and from plaintext JS.